NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-08.md

 - Distort market signals: Price controls can distort market signals, making it difficult for producers to make informed decisions about how much to produce and how much to charge.

 ## Taxes
-Taxes are compulsory levies on consumers or producers by a governmental organization in order to fund government spending and various public services.
-Taxes can be imposed on income, property, goods and services, and other activities.
+Taxes are <mark style="background: #ABF7F7A6;">compulsory levies on consumers or producers by a governmental organization in order to fund government spending and various public services.</mark>

 **Tax on Sellers**
 This is a tax that is <mark style="background: #FFF3A3A6;">imposed on the producers of a good or service</mark>.
 The tax is usually levied per unit of output produced.
 The tax burden is shared by both consumers and producers, but the exact share depends on the elasticity of supply and demand.